vtex/shoreline/styleguides/admin/documentation/components/tooltip.md

 # Tooltip

-Tooltip follows the WAI-ARIA Tooltip Pattern.
-It's a popup that displays information related to an element when the element receives keyboard focus or the mouse hovers over it.
+Tooltips are a small informative text that appear when an item is being, hovered, focused or touched.

 ## Behavior